juxhouse/bela-resources/API.md

 Receives an array of element paths and adds them as direct `contents` of the given `container`.

 This operation:
-  - Removes `contents` from their old containers, if any.
+  - Removes `contents` from their old containers, if any, since elements can only be contained by a single container.
   - DOES NOT delete other contents from `container`.
-To delete old contents, use the `garbage-collect` operation.

 ```
 {